Tanvirr0777/assignment-4/README.md

 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
   Solution:

+            getElementById
+   Selects only one element by using unique ID.

+           getElementsByClassName
+   Selects a group of elements under the same class.

-     getElementById                            getElementsByClassName                              querySelector                        querySelectorAll
+              querySelector
-Selects only one element by              Selects a group of elements inder the           Selects only first element of              Selects all elements of using unique ID.                          same class.                                    css selector that match.                   css selector that match.
+   Selects only first element of css selector that match.

+             querySelectorAll
+   Selects all elements of css selector that match.